LEARNING ABOUT BIOSIMILARS

 Manufacturing drift: Unintended or unexplained changes in manufacturing processes can also occur and may lead to deviations in product attributes, which can result in a shift in quality

-Thus, it is important to recognize that over time these changes in the reference biologic manufacturing process are essentially producing “biosimilars” of the original approved product.
+Thus, it is important to recognize that over time these changes in the reference biologic manufacturing process are essentially producing “biosimilars” of the originally approved product.

 Drugs/ DevelopmentApprovalProcess/ HowDrugsareDevelopedandApprove d/ApprovalApplications/ TherapeuticBiologicApplication s/Biosimilars/UCM613761.pdf.
 Updated July 2018.
 Accessed July 25, 2018.